-Writers and researchers might not know that self-plagiarism has many of the same consequences as regular plagiarism and that both forms are things to be avoided and to double-check for before putting your work out there.
+Writers and researchers might not know that self-plagiarism like mosaic plagiarism has many of the same consequences as regular plagiarism and that both forms are things to be avoided and to double-check for before putting your work out there.

 People might think turning in the same article to different publications might save time and energy.
 But in reality this is not the case.
 Once you are found out and called our for self-plagiarism the work ahead will be more difficult.
 You might be asked to re-do the paper, to re-submit something else, or you might be blocked or barred from submitting to that publication again.
 All of which will cause you to have to do research and networking to find a new publication that might be open to your work.